E-stop &

 E-stop Switch

 E-stop switch disassembled.
-The switch is a NC momentary &
+The switch

-the button contains the latching mechanism.
+contains the latching mechanism.

-It mounts through a ⅞" mounting-plate hole where the button bayonets into the
+hole where the button bayonets into its

-bracket to hold the switch.
+base to hold

 System Schematic

-Left-side E-stop shown.
 Also, note the two leveling shims under the mill's

 feet.